nwcourses/nwcourses.github.io/COM620/week11.md

                     let element = this.el;

                     // The select event is triggered when the user interacts
-                    // with the scene e.g. touches the screen session.addEventListener('select', function () {
+                    // with the scene e.g. touches the screen where there is
-                        // Get the scene position where the ray intersects
+                    // a plane
-                        // a real-world surface
+                    session.addEventListener('select', function () {
-                        let position = element.getAttribute('position');
+                        // The current reticle position, set in tick() below let position = element.getAttribute('position');

                         // Place the dinosaur at that position